 What has changed?

 In 2016, a Harvard Business School investigation cited CIAT’s report as a critical influence and “major wake-up call” for Barry Callebaut, one of the four major chocolate manufacturers in the world.
-In its 2014/2015 sustainability report, Barry Callebaut outlined two main fronts in its plan to address climate change: (1) mitigation: reduce the company’s greenhouse gas emissions by consuming less energy and switching from fossil fuels to renewable energies, such as biomass; and (2) adapting: work with farmers to adapt to climate change.
-Encourage the planting of shade trees, such as timber trees that can also serve as a buffer crop, and develop and propagate heat-resistant forms of cocoa.
+In its 2014/2015 sustainability report, Barry Callebaut outlined two main fronts in its plan to address climate change: (1) mitigation: reduce the company’s greenhouse gas emissions by consuming less energy and switching from fossil fuels to renewable energies, such as biomass; and (2) adaptation: work with farmers to adapt to climate change.
+Encourage the planting of shade trees, such as timber trees that can also serve as a buffer crop; and develop and propagate heat-resistant forms of cocoa.

 Theme Leader, Linking farmers to markets

 - On the blog

 - Publication: Predicting the future climatic suitability for cocoa farming of the world’s leading producer countries, Ghana and Côte d’Ivoire